Applies to: Configuration Manager (current branch)

-- Configure antimalware policies, Windows Firewall settings, and manage Microsoft Defender Advanced Threat Protection to selected groups of computers
+- Configure antimalware policies, Windows Defender Firewall settings, and manage Microsoft Defender for Endpoint to selected groups of computers.

 - Send email notifications, use in-console monitoring, and view reports.
 These actions inform administrative users when malware is detected on client computers.

-Beginning with Windows 10 and Windows Server 2016 computers, Windows Defender is already installed.
-For these operating systems, a management client for Windows Defender is installed when the Configuration Manager client installs.
+Beginning with Windows 10 and Windows Server 2016 computers, Microsoft Defender Antivirus is already installed.
+For these operating systems, a management client for Microsoft Defender Antivirus is installed when the Configuration Manager client installs.
 On Windows 8.1 and earlier computers, the Endpoint Protection client is installed with the Configuration Manager client.
-Windows Defender and the Endpoint Protection client have the following capabilities:
+Microsoft Defender Antivirus and the Endpoint Protection client have the following capabilities: